What Caused The Decline of NASCAR? A Former Reporter’s Thoughts

 Making matters worse, within four years, the driver with the second largest fan base finished with the most points in a season twice, only to lose the title to a points reset.

 Gordon wasn’t the only driver who turned in a spectacular season-long performance only to have it nullified.
-In 2008 Kyle Busch smoked the field for the first 26 races, winning eight races and setting the NASCAR world on fire with his brash and unapologetic racing style.
-After two DNFs in the first two Chase events, just like that his title hopes were gone.
+In 2008 Kyle Busch smoked the field for the first 26 races, winning eight of them and setting the NASCAR world on fire with his brash and unapologetic racing style.
+After two DNFs in the first two Chase events resulting from simple bad luck, just like that his title hopes were gone.
 I was critical of the Chase in plenty of columns, but I felt like I really got the point across with this one about it.

 It’s largely forgotten now, because the sport’s current elimination format playoff system at least had some thought put into it.
 It rewards winning, which rewards fighting for wins, which creates rivalries.

-But the first few iterations of the playoff system, the artificial and contrived points reset, was despised by fans.
+But the initial “Chase”, an artificial and contrived points reset, was despised by fans.
 It was a radical change to a sport that didn’t need radical changes.
-You could say it was NASCAR’s New Coke, except Coca-Cola was smart enough to change the formula back to the original in response to furious consumer backlash.
+You could say it was NASCAR’s New Coke, except Coca-Cola was smart enough to change the formula back in response to furious customer backlash.

 If they hadn’t, you’d probably be reading articles today about the decline of Coca-Cola too.